Ashishkulkarni00/DineYou/README.md

 # 🍽️ DineYou – QR Based Digital Menu & Smart Ordering Platform

-DineYou is a cloud-ready microservices-based restaurant ordering platform that enables customers to scan a QR code, browse dynamic menus, place orders, and complete secure payments — while providing restaurants with operational intelligence and load-aware order handling.
+DineYou is a cloud-ready microservices-based in dining ordering platform that enables customers to scan a QR code, browse dynamic menus, place orders, and complete secure payments — while providing restaurants with operational intelligence and load-aware order handling.

 ---